TheTechAngle/TheTechAngle.github.io/_posts/Storage.md

 S3 is object oriented storage, and an S3 bucket and its contents exist only within a region, but the name must be GLOBALLY unique.

 * Block-level storage - data on a raw physical storage device is divided into individual blocks whose use is managed by a file system.
 NTFS is a common file system used by Windows, while Linux might use Btrfs or ext4.
-* Object storage - data is stored more on a flat surface.
+* Object storage (S3) - data is stored more on a flat surface and avoids some of the OS-related complications of block storage, allowing anyone easy access to the storage capacity.

 Access over HTTP - https://s3.amazonaws.com/bucketname/filename
 Acess over AWS CLI - s3://bucketname/filename